rinkydinkyproject/moosefssinglesys/README.md

-WORK IN PROGRESS NOT COMPLETE
+WORK IN PROGRESS NOT COMPLETE (not code just documentation and a howto with references to source material)
 # moosefssinglesys
 This is a howto & explainer (as well as notes of my build I'm making public for others to reference for their own setups) on how to build moosefs for a single system setup
 (not recommended for any kind of corporate/production setup, but viable for homelabs) The goal here is to setup a single system as a "clustered" setup for the